WRSC/getting-started/electronics.rst

 sensors and accelerometers are readily available.
 But combining multiple sources of data can also make it harder to understand when things go wrong.

-Other ideas, of varying practicality:
+Other ideas, some more practical than others:

 - Use only a gyroscope, along with knowledge of which way the boat was pointing when it was started.
 Relies on having a gyroscope with low enough drift.